srcfl/egw-diy/rak-hotspot-helium-iot-src-dual-mining.md

-You are soon there!
-Now we are ready to start the gateway!
-These steps should be repeated every time you want to start the gateway.
+You are soon there, now we are ready to start the gateway!

+NOTE: These steps should be repeated **every time** you want to start the gateway.

 First you need to be in the correct directory and make sure you have the latest version of the firmware:

 ```shell
 cd srcful-gateway